canmom/canmom.github.io/fiction/pockethealer.md

 Another expedition.

 The cave we cleared has given us access to a long, narrow tunnel that the natives have drilled.
-(My people are very ingenious and familiar with the inside things.
+(My people are very ingenious and familiar with the inside of things.
 It's all the same Art.)

 Of course, it is full of traps: cutting filaments, explosives, grinders and fire.
 It would take months to disarm them all, by which time the rebels at the other end would have evacuated.